-This December Sea Shepherd will embark on its 11th Antarctic whale defense campaign.
-Once again, our ships will be all that stand between the whales and the Japanese whaling fleet.
+On December 3rd Sea Shepherd embarked on its 11th Antarctic whale defense campaign.
+Once again, our ships are all that stands between the whales and the Japanese whaling fleet.

 Japan’s so-called “scientific research” program to hunt 333 Minke whales has been rejected by the International Court of Justice, the International Whaling Commission and the Australian Federal Court.
 Despite international attention and outrage, no direct action has been taken against these illegal activities.
 Once again, the job of defending and protecting the whales is left to us.

-With your support, Sea Shepherd will be down in the Southern Ocean this December to stop them.
-Leading the campaign will be our brand new high-speed patrol ship, the Ocean Warrior, along with our flagship vessel the Steve Irwin, a veteran of the Antarctic campaigns since 2007.
+With your support, Sea Shepherd has gone down to the Southern Ocean to stop them.
+Leading the campaign is our brand new high-speed patrol ship, the Ocean Warrior, along with our flagship vessel the Steve Irwin, a veteran of the Antarctic campaigns since 2007.

 Why We Need Your Help